EPSRC Centre for Doctoral Training in Compound Semiconductor Manufacturing

 We aim to benefit the whole supply chain, from the manufacturing of materials and devices to the systems and applications that use them.

-Applications are now closed for the 2021 intake.
+Applications are now open for the 2022 intake.

-Our PhD programme has a single intake in October, with up to 14 places available in 2021 and similar numbers in 2022 and 2023.
+Our PhD programme has a single intake in October, with up to 14 places available in 2022 and 2023.

 Fully funded 1+3 programme